rvss-australia/RVSS_Need4Speed/instructions/Preparation.md

 You should have a `data` folder that contains a `train_starter` and `val_starter` folder, containing 793 and 436 images respectively.

-## Working with the environment:
-If you are familiar with conda, you can also activate an environment in pixi by running `pixi shell` or `pixi shell -e cuda` if an nvidia gpu is available.

 # Download Visual Studio Code for code development